Sara and Gerald Murphy papers

 - 2 Amelia Sherman m.
 Robert McComb

-Since 2011, addtional materials have been added to the collection.
+Since 2011, additional materials have been added to the collection.
 In February 2015 these additions were organized into five subseries mirroring the organization given to the papers during processing in 2010-2011.
 The finding aid was revised in October 2021 to reflect the most recent addition.

 - Allen, Jay